innovationOUtside/vce-generic-guide/g-troubleshooting.md

 ## Issuing Docker commands on the command line

-### Microsoft Windows
+### Docker in Microsoft Windows

 To change directory to the desired location, open the command prompt and use the `CD` command, followed by the path to the directory (i.e. folder) you want to move to.
 To display the name of the current directory, enter `CD` without any parameters.
 To list the contents of the current directory, use the `DIR` command.

-### Mac and Linux
+### Docker with Mac and Linux

 To change directory to the desired location, open a terminal and use the `cd` command, followed by the path to the directory (i.e. folder) you want to move to.
 To display the name of the current directory, enter `pwd` without any parameters.
 To list the contents of the current directory, use the `ls` command.

-## Error messages
+## Docker Error messages

-When running the docker run command, if you see the error message:
+When running the `docker run` command, if you see the error message:

 `docker: Error response from daemon: Conflict.
 The container nameCONTAINERNAME is already in use by container "...".
 You have to remove (or rename) that container to be able to reuse that name.`